Biomass Sources in India

 Agricultural Biomass

-• Wheat Straw: It is the residue left after harvesting wheat.
-It has potential applications in power generation and as a raw material for bioethanol production.
+• Wheat Straw: Leftover after wheat harvest, this residue is helpful for power generation and as a raw material for bioethanol production.

-• Sugarcane Bagasse: The fibrous residue left after extracting juice from sugarcane.
-It finds extensive use in heat and power in sugar mills and as a feedstock for bioethanol production.
+• Sugarcane Bagasse: The fibrous residue from sugarcane juice extraction is extensively utilise for heat and power in sugar mills and as a feedstock for bioethanol.

-• Cotton Stalks: The remains of cotton plants after harvesting cotton fibres.
-They have applications as feedstock for paper and board production, fuel for energy generation, or conversion into biochar.
+• Cotton Stalks: This is residual cotton plant material after fibre harvesting, suitable for paper production, energy generation, or conversion into biochar.

 Forestry Biomass

-Forestry biomass is organic materials derives from forest resources, including trees, shrubs, and other vegetation.
-It is a significant renewable energy source in India with various applications.
+Forestry biomass, derived from forest resources like trees, shrubs, and other vegetation, is another significant renewable energy source in India:

 Urban and Industrial waste

-• Willow: A fast-growing woody perennial that can be harvested every 2-3 years.
-It is used to create biomass pellets, biofuels or as a feedstock for biogas production.
+• Willow: A fast-growing woody plant harvested every 2-3 years, used for biomass pellets, biofuels, and biogas production.

 Aquatic Biomass